dotnet/Docker.DotNet/README.md

 ## Installation

-You can add this library to your project using [NuGet](nuget).
+You can add this library to your project using [NuGet][nuget].
 This is the only method this library is currently distributed unless you choose to build your own binaries using source code.
 Run the following command in the “Package Manager Console”:

-    PM> Install-Package Docker.DotNet
+    PM> Install-Package Docker.DotNet -Pre

-Or right click to your project in Visual Studio, choose “Manage NuGet Packages” and search for ‘Docker.DotNet’ and click ‘Install’.
+Or right click to your project in Visual Studio, choose “Manage NuGet Packages” and search for ‘Docker.DotNet’ and click ‘Install’. ([see NuGet Gallery][nuget-gallery].)

 ## Usage